 What Healthy Veins Look Like

-Healthy veins are designed to efficiently carry deoxgenated blood back to they heart.
+Healthy veins are designed to efficiently carry deoxygenated blood back to their heart.
 The cells that form the interior walls of these blood vessels align themselves in an orderly fashion, creating a surface that is smooth and allowing the free passage of blood.
 This is important, because unlike arteries, veins don’t have as many interior muscles that pump the blood.
 The pumping action comes from the contraction of nearby muscles.
 For it to work properly, the vein walls have to be smooth, so the blood passes through them easily.
 To ensure the blood moves in the right direction, veins have a series of valves.
 The valves open to allow blood to pass through, on its way to the heart.
 They then close afterwards, keeping it from flowing back in.